arselzer/ML-WS19-ex3/README.md

 4) to train the model from scratch with the generated training and test data, run `python3 VGGFace_Final.py`

    In the case where a saved model needs to be trained further, for example with attack data, one can run the command with the following parameters:
 `python3 VGGFace_Final.py test_data_path validation_data_path model_path`

    If a model needs to be trained from scratch on non-standard data, the `model_path` argument can be omitted.

 5) to predict an image run
 `python3 predict_image.py model_path image_path`
    Example: ./predict\_image.py model.h5 persons-cropped-test/Adriana\ Lima/115.jpg

-6) to run adversarial image generation see `tensorflow_adversarial_attack.ipynb`
+6) to run adversarial image generation open `tensorflow_adversarial_attack.ipynb` with `jupyter`.
+If installed with pip, the binary will be in the current user's `.local/bin` folder.

 7) to generate statistics run `generate_statistics.ipynb` interactively or

    `./generate_statistics.py model method`, method is either 'gaussian' or 'saliency'

    Example: `./generate_statistics.py model.h5 gaussian`

+## Further remarks
+The original jupyter notebooks we used to prototype are still present in the project files.
+We tried to turn all of them into self-contained python scripts.
+However the adverserial attack generation is not really suitable for this format due to its visual nature, so we decided to keep it in its original one.